FrezsSec/Azure-Sentinel-Tutorial-MAP-with-Honeypot-and-Live-Cyber-Attacks/README.md

 1. To get the PowerShell script, head over to the following [GitHub repository](https://github.com/joshmadakor1/Sentinel-Lab/blob/main/Custom_Security_Log_Exporter.ps1?source=post_page-----45a67e20d1cb--------------------------------).
 2. Select the full script with `CTRL+A` and then copy it with `CTRL+C`.
 3. On your Windows VM, go to the bottom left search bar and type `PowerShell ISE`.
-Open PowerShell ISE from the search results.
+Open PowerShell ISE with administrative privileges from the search results.
 4. Click on the white page icon to open a new script page.

     ![32](https://github.com/user-attachments/assets/6a41dcf7-d711-436d-a227-733d4e7a9675)